AnshulVerma01/Streamlit-dashboard/README.md

 ## Requirements

-To run this app, you'll need the following Python libraries:
+To run this dashboard, you'll need the following Python libraries:

 - pandas
 - streamlit